MiguelChichorro/PythonExercises/README.md

-# PythonExercises
+#PythonExercises
-These Exercises i did when was doing the Python Course
+These Exercises I did when was doing the Python Course